Software & Data

 Glinternet: fit a linear model with hierarchical interaction via group-lasso regularization.

 Glinternet fits a regularization path to include main effects and interactions in linear and logistic regression models.
 Can deal with quantitative and factor predictors.
 Glinternet uses the overlap group-lasso to enforce strict hierarchy, which also encourages interactions among variables with strong main effects.
 The code is efficient, and can handle problems with many thousands of variables.
-Written Michael Lim and Trevor Hastie, and maintained by Michael Lim. glinternet package, on CRANt
+Written Michael Lim and Trevor Hastie, and maintained by Michael Lim. glinternet package, on CRAN

 Glmnet: fit the elastic-net regularization path for some generalized linear models.